Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 5. Take before and after photos

-6. Make your own decluttering rules that work for you
+6. Make your own rules

 If you can get to the root of what causes the buildup in the first place, you can take conscious steps to prevent it from getting out of hand.
+Everyone is different, so it’s up to you to come up with a method of decluttering that works for you.

-Expert insider tips – additional decluttering and reorganising ideas that you might find useful
+Additional ideas you might find useful

 It’s not uncommon to stop noticing clutter in your home when you see it every day.
 Sometimes, we even become used to annoying habits, like things falling on us every time we open a cupboard, or tripping over things that are in the way.